 One of the most problematic areas of the cabin was the kitchen.
 As you can see, it had a washer & dryer in an already too small area!
 Add to that (photo to come @ another time) the refrigerator was in the middle of the room & the water heater was situated so that it was the focal point!
 Yeah - ain't that somethin'?
 Not a pretty sight, believe me!

-really have to make the best use of available space.
+When you're down-sizing, you really have to make the best use of available space.
 Even in a large home, it's important, but you don't notice it as much in a larger home.
 Think of it this way: if there's a pot or two out on the counter of a large, spacious kitchen, you barely notice it because there are lots of other things to look at.
 But when those same two pots are out on the counter of a small kitchen - well, your eyes go straight them...especially when you only have two little counters!
 Oh yes I do!

 Anyway - there were several things we wanted to do to the kitchen, but since we do not have unlimited funds, we made a list of the "have-tos".
-You know, the things we
+You know, the things we have to have done before moving in.

 This is where a good, honest contractor comes in real handy.
 Since my husband is in the building materials business, he knows several & is on real friendly terms with one.
 He also gets to buy materials at employee discount . . . another plus.

-cannot do.
+Jeff the Contractor is one of the nicest folks around and he is more than willing to do only what hubby cannot do.
 He doesn't insist on doing the job from start to finish.
 This also helps save money.
 We're all about saving!

-guest house, but that would be a bit of an exaggeration!
+The washer and dryer were moved into an alcove in the guest room which is separated from the main house.
+We could call it the guest house, but that would be a bit of an exaggeration!
 Fortunately the perfect little alcove is right behind the guest bathroom so there wasn't lots of complicated plumbing to do.
 In its place in the kitchen is a shelving unit we got for free years & years ago when a mens' clothing store went out of business.
 It was originally used for storage of mens dress shirts and now it has become part of our pantry.
 Did I mention the kitchen came with no pantry?
 I bet it was a man who designed the kitchen!
 A non-cooking man!

-middle of the kitchen And the water heater was moved back into a corner & you can't see it unless you're back there.
+The refrigerator was moved partly behind a wall, out of the middle of the kitchen And the water heater was moved back into a corner & you can't see it unless you're back there.
 There's a photo screen in front of it now, with some kinda' yucky fabric.
 I'll have to post a pic of that, too.
 Of course I'll replace the fabric with photos of friends, relatives, kids,& grandkids cooking/baking!
 I think it will be cute!

 Okay - back to the photo.
 The makeshift pantry has canvas bins that hold cereal, can goods, teas, etc. They are blue stripe because they should more easily hide dirt and they are washable.
 Yep - $5 apiece at Wal-Mart & they are attached to the wire frame with Velcro.
 This is important - the ability to wash them.